 Lim is currently an artist-in-residence in ISCP's Ground Floor Residency Program designed for New York-based artists.
 Through site-specific installations and sculptures, Lim transforms actual locations into surreal images and alternative realities as a means to confront social, political and environmental injustices.
-Sujin Lim has exhibited work at Brooklyn Museum, New York; Seoul Museum of Art, South Korea; and Museum of Moscow, Russia, among other venues.
+Sujin Lim has exhibited work at Seoul Museum of Art, South Korea; Museum of Moscow, Russia; and MARCO Museo de Arte Contemporáneo, Argentina, among other venues.